 Are the Sprinkles Vegan?

 Be aware that some sprinkles are not vegan.
-It they contain an item called confectioner’s glaze or shellac, it is made of “bug juices”.
+If they contain an item called confectioner’s glaze or shellac, it is made of “bug juices”.
 Yum – not.
-I buy this brand of sprinkles on Amazon all the time.
-They have some pretty cute sprinkle combos too!
+So read the ingredient list carefully and decide if they are within your ethics or not.

 How to Make Vegan Brownies Without Eggs: